Teaching Machine Learning Fundamentals with LEGO Robotics: Discussion

 \subsection{Effectiveness of Visualization-Based Robotics Approach}

-Significant improvements in students' understanding of machine learning paradigms and specific algorithms (L2, L3, L5-L8) support our hypothesis that tangible, visualization-based approaches can effectively teach technical machine learning concepts to young learners.
+Statistically significant improvements in students' self-assessed understanding of machine learning paradigms and specific algorithms (L2, L3, L5-L8) are consistent with our hypothesis that tangible, visualization-based approaches can effectively teach technical machine learning concepts to young learners.
 The particularly strong gains in understanding machine learning paradigms and their applications suggest that the hands-on, multi-algorithm approach helped students develop a broader conceptual framework for machine learning, rather than isolated knowledge of individual techniques.

 The non-significant gains in general machine learning knowledge (L1) and data importance (L4) likely reflect participants' prior exposure to these foundational concepts combined with the study's limited sample size.